Shabbat (Talmud): Historical context and influence

 Fragment of a stand for a Sabbath lamp on which the word "Shabbat" is engraved (Horbat 'Uza layer 8, c.
-340-410 C.E., northern Israel).
+340–410 CE, northern Israel).

-The Mishna was composed towards the end of the Mishnaic period (c.
-30 BCE - 200 CE) in the Roman province of Judaea and forms an early part in the lengthy development of Jewish law regarding Sabbath observance.
-Joshua ben Levi is mentioned (Shabbat 104a), dating some portions to the early 3rd century.
-The categories of work defined in the Mishna were appropriate for ancient Israel's largely rural society whose economic base was farming.
+The Mishnah was compiled towards the end of the Mishnaic period (c.
+30 BCE–200 CE) in the Roman province of Judaea and forms an early part in the lengthy development of Jewish law regarding Sabbath observance.
+Joshua ben Levi is mentioned in Shabbat 104a:4, dating some portions to the early 3rd century.
+The categories of work defined in the Mishnah were appropriate for ancient Israel's largely rural society, whose economic base was farming.
 As Jewish society evolved in the Land of Israel, and then also in the Roman and Persian Empires, particularly Babylonia, the Gemara and subsequent legal literature elaborated on the basic foundations and principles laid out in the Mishnah to address new and different circumstances than those originally encountered in the time of the Mishnah.

-As one of the distinguishing features of Jewish society from ancient times, the Talmud views Shabbat observance as an institution upholding basic teachings of Judaism – belief in God's acts of creation, God's role in history, and God's covenant with Israel – and after the loss of Jewish sovereignty and the destruction of the Temple by the Romans in the first century CE, as a bulwark for the preservation of the Jewish people.
+As one of the distinguishing features of Jewish society from ancient times, the Talmud views Shabbat observance as an institution upholding basic teachings of Judaism—belief in God’s acts of creation ex nihilo, God's role in Jewish history, and God's covenant with Israel—and after the loss of Jewish sovereignty and the destruction of the Temple by the Romans in the first century CE, as a bulwark for the preservation of the Jewish people.